-Furthermore, the vast majority - 98% - of all interruptions to power supply are caused by events affecting distribution or transmission lines, not due to lack of sufficient generation from power plants (AEMO 2017; Figure 8).
-This means, out of 11 minutes of interrupted power supply; 10 minutes and 47 seconds was likely due to issues affecting distribution or transmission failures, with the majority of the balance being load shedding to manage frequency.
+Consumers do not experience this reliability, however, because of failures in the transmission and distribution systems that deliver the power to their homes and businesses, and system security (Box 4) issues.
+The vast majority - 99.75% - of all interruptions to power supply are caused by events affecting distribution or transmission lines, or system security, not due to lack of sufficient generation from power plants (Reliability Panel AEMC 2017; Figure 8).
+This means, virtually all outages customers experience have nothing to do with reliability of supply - the matter the NEG proposes to address.

-Electricity wholesale supply issues - relating to not having enough supply from power plants - contribute to 0.24% of power outages (Reliability Panel AEMC 2017), or a little less than 2 seconds a year on average.
+Electricity wholesale supply issues - relating to not having enough supply from power plants - contribute to 0.24% of power outages (Reliability Panel AEMC 2017), less than one minute a year on average across the National Electricity Market.
 However, when these supply related outages occur, they are commonly caused by the unreliability of ageing, inefficient coal and gas plants (Climate Council 2017b).

 Australia's electricity system is highly reliable.

 However, despite electricity supply from generation (or the lack of it) being a negligible source of power interruptions, this issue has received significant attention by politicians and policy makers over the past year.
 Both the Finkel Review and the Federal Government (through the NEG) focused on reliability from the point of view of having sufficient generating capacity (from fossil fuelled and renewable energy plants) to meet demand, despite this only representing a negligible 0.2% of power outages.
 However, the Finkel Review also addressed the longer term need for a credible integrated climate and energy policy to manage the transition from fossil fuelled power to renewable energy (through the recommended, but not adopted Clean Energy Target).